cjdb/new_cxx_project/CODE_OF_CONDUCT.md

 (special-cases)=
 ### Special cases

-If a complaint is raised against a member of the conduct team or ${project_name} leads, they will be excluded from conduct discussion and decisions, including appeals.
+If a complaint is raised against a member of the conduct team or new_cxx_project leads, they will be excluded from conduct discussion and decisions, including appeals.
 They will only be included as needed for an involved party, such as to get their perspective or to notify them of decisions.
 Such complaints may lead to a